 During the remaining nine weeks, students will work on independent research projects within the Center under the mentorship of STEPS Scholars and faculty.
+(See below for participating 2024 faculty).
 Students will be placed on projects that align with their research and career interests at one of the nine STEPS academic institutions.
 In addition to research projects in STEPS laboratories, all REU participants will learn skills in convergence research through a collaborative cohort project.

 Considering the long-term nature of the “25-in-25” vision, at least five REU positions are targeted for applicants who indicate future career plans in farming or related agricultural professions, forming a Research Experience for Future Farmers (REF) track within the program.
 REF-track participants will be placed in labs/projects supportive of their interests, be co-mentored by a research mentor and an agricultural extension faculty member, and be provided opportunities to present farmer perspectives to the REU cohort.